ryanklee/think-taink/docs/implementation_plan.md

    d.
 Update Domain Service specifications for ReasoningEngine and EthicsFramework
    e.
 Review and refine Repository interfaces for ExperimentRepository and AgentRepository
    f.
 Implement a mechanism for versioning and tracking changes in the domain model
+   g.
+Integrate Evolutionary Game Theory principles into the Agent and Experiment aggregates

 2. Enhance Behavioral Trait Bundle System:
    a.
 Expand the trait taxonomy based on recent AI-specific trait research